r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 For UTF-8 as native encoding on Windows, we need a new compiler toolchain using UCRT as C runtime and we have to rebuild all native code with it: R, packages with native code and libraries used by those.
-Some of that code needs patching (for UCRT, for newer toolchain, etc).
+Some of that code needs patching (for UCRT, for newer toolchain, newer libraries, etc).

 We also need to adapt our code to work with multi-byte encodings where it may previously have expected single-byte or double-byte encodings.
 Sooner we find about these problems and fix them, sooner we can enjoy UTF-8 in R on Windows.

-This document describes how to get things started to help with testing.
+Regular CRAN checks ("additional checks" of kind "gcc10-UCRT") are being run using the experimental toolchain described here.

-Regular CRAN checks (kind gcc10-UCRT) are being run using the experimental toolchain described here.
+This document describes how to obtain an experimental build of R for Windows with UTF-8 as the current native encoding, how to install packages, how to update packages to work with the toolchain, and additional advanced issues.

 ## Binary installer of R, binary packages

-One needs recent Windows 10 (May 2019 Update).
-The binary installer is available [here](https://www.r-project.org/nosvn/winutf8/ucrt3/) in a file named such as `R-devel-win-79604-4354-4361.exe`.
-Make sure that this version of R-devel gets its own library of R packages, it is not possible to share the library with a usual build of R-devel.
+One needs recent Windows 10 (May 2019 Update or newer).
+The binary installer of R is available [here](https://www.r-project.org/nosvn/winutf8/ucrt3/) in a file named such as `R-devel-win-79604-4354-4361.exe`.
+Make sure that this version of R-devel gets its own library of R packages because it is not possible to share the library with a usual build of R-devel.
 Only 64-bit version is available.